|

-The Fatman Cometh:
+The Fatman Variant:

-Here is perhaps one of the best of all the variations on the Second Pattern knives.
-Some people call it a “Fatboy” but the name I am most familiar with is “Fatman.”
-Some controversy surrounds this knife, as with many of the lesser known, and unmarked versions.
-Many collectors believe they were made by LF&C, Landers, Frary and Clark of New England.
-This same company manufactured other military knives including trench knives and the famous OSS Stiletto.
-Other collectors think the Fatman knives were made in the United Kingdom but I have seen no documentation to prove either hypothesis.
-The subtle (but obvious to the afficianado) difference between a P-2 and a Fatman is in the handle.
+The subtle (but obvious to the aficionado) difference between a P-2 and a Fatman is in the handle.
 The handle gripping area is more tubular and does not have the distinctive “Coke™” bottle shape of a P-2.
 In addition, the knob on the end of the Fatman handle is more bulbous, ie fatter.
-Many of the examples I have seen also have checkering that is coarser than a P-2, similar to that found on the OSS Stiletto.
+Many of the examples I have seen also have checkering that is coarser than a P-2, similar to that found on the O.S.S.
+Stiletto.
 It appears that the original finish was a black paint of some sort although one example I have has very smooth checkering and no finish.
-This leads me to question whether the owner objected to the rough texture and sanded it down, thereby smoothening the checkering and removing the finish at the same time.
+This leads me to question whether the owner objected to the rough texture and sanded it down, thereby smoothing the checkering and removing the finish at the same time.

 |